hypernumbers/hypernumbers-api-manual/contents/administrative-actions.rst

 * ``http://example.com/_statistics/``
 * ``http://example.com/_validate/``

-These URL's (and their subdirectories) cannot be read or written by the API.
+These URL's (and their sub-directories) cannot be read or written by the API.

 There are a couple of administrative URL's that are readable: